dogweather/forkful/content/en/google-apps-script/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers, represented as a combination of real and imaginary units (e.g., 3 + 4i), are fundamental in various computational problems, especially in engineering, physics, and applied mathematics.
-Learning to manipulate these numbers in Google Apps Script allows programmers to extend their capabilities into scientific computing, signal processing, and beyond.

 ## How to:
 Google Apps Script does not have built-in support for complex numbers, necessitating the implementation of custom functionality.
 Below is a basic structure for handling complex numbers, including addition, subtraction, and multiplication.